sjdv1982/seamless/silk.md

 Every set_XXX has a "recursive" parameter.

 ### surplus_to_binary
-What to do with extra properties/items when plain is converted to binary
+UPDATE: ELIMINATE.
+Conversion to binary is out of scope of Silk What to do with extra properties/items when plain is converted to binary
 - Error
 - Silently discard them